vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-EsxiAlert.md

 The `Publish-EsxiAlert` cmdlet returns all alarms from ESX hosts managed by SDDC Manager.
 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

-- Validates that network connectivity is available to the vCenter instance
+- Validates that network connectivity is available to the vCenter instance.
-- Validates the authentication to vCenter with credentials from SDDC Manager
+- Validates the authentication to vCenter with credentials from SDDC Manager.
-- Collects the alerts from all ESX hosts in a vCenter instance
+- Collects the alerts from all ESX hosts in a vCenter instance.

 ## Examples